bruscalia/collocation/README.md

 ### Visualization
 ![example1](./images/example1.png)

-## Disclaimer
+## Citation
-This was developed as a part of the modeling in the published article: "Simulation and optimization of axial-flow and radial-flow reactors for dehydrogenation of ethylbenzene into styrene based on a heterogeneous kinetic model," Chem.
+This was developed as a part of the modeling in the styrene reactor simulation project:

+B., Costa, A. O. S. & Costa Junior, E. F., 2021.
+Simulation and optimization of axial-flow and radial-flow reactors for dehydrogenation of ethylbenzene into styrene based on a heterogeneous kinetic model.
+Chem.
 Eng.
-Sci., vol. 244, p.
-116805, 2021. doi:10.1016/j.ces.2021.116805.
+Sci., Volume 244, p.
+116805. doi:10.1016/j.ces.2021.116805.

 The code is uploaded on ResearchGate and can be cited linked to doi:10.13140/RG.2.2.17223.78240.

 ## Original Article
-Villadsen, J. V., and Warren E. Stewart.
-"Solution of boundary-value problems by orthogonal collocation."
-Chemical Engineering Science 22.11 (1967): 1483-1501.
+Villadsen, J. & Stewart, W. E., 1967.
+Solution of boundary-value problems by orthogonal collocation.
+Chem.
+Eng.
+Sci., 22(11), pp. 1483-1501.

+## Contact
+e-mail: bruscalia12@gmail.com